mdochertyastro/masters_project/journal/weekly_diary/week3.md

 Talked to Hunter on teams and have some notes.
 First, he is happy and eager for me to translate it in Torch. (need to learn tf first to learn ML then specialise in torch.)
 Also, post-commits the cpnest and requirements.txt issues are solved and when the new pip-2020-resolver rolls out in a few weeks nopthing should break.

 ## Evening Session:

+I believe I have a final overleaf template for all 3 pubs.
+Tomorrow work on articles and bibTEx (big artciles push over weekend with learning tf on the horizon)

 ---